 Many states have laws that set limits on how much money injured patients may receive in court awards (or settlements) in medical malpractice cases.
 Most of these damage caps apply only to "noneconomic damages," such pain and suffering or emotional problems.
 Indiana sets a cap on all medical malpractice damages, including economic losses like medical expenses, lost income, and reduced ability to earn in the future.

 The amount of Indiana's damages cap depends on when the malpractice happened.
 The limit is $1.65 million for cases involving malpractice that happened between July 1, 2017, and June 30, 2019; if the malpractice happened on or after July 1, 2019, the cap is $1.8 million.
 (Ind.
 Code § 34-18-14-3 (2022).)

 Indiana's courts have found that the law with the damages cap doesn't violate the state's constitution.

 You've probably figured out by now that medical malpractice cases are complicated.
 This article has only given an overview of the basic requirements for filing one of these lawsuits.
 If you believe you have a valid malpractice claim against a health care provider, you'll want to do your best to find the right lawyer to help you navigate the process.

 But how will you pay for a medical malpractice lawyer?
-It may help to know that these attorneys almost always charge what's known as a contingency fee—which means they collect a percentage of any settlement or award that they help you win.
+It might help to know that these attorneys almost always charge what's known as a contingency fee—which means they collect a percentage of any settlement or award that they help you win.
 And Indiana law sets an upper limit on that percentage: for cases involving malpractice that happened after June 30, 2017, the cap is 32% of the amount you receive.
 (Ind.
-Code § 34-18-18.1 (2021).)
+Code § 34-18-18-1 (2022).)